You can apply for jobs at Barnsley Council using our online system. Search our current job vacancies.

 - Make sure that you understand all the questions.

 - Read the details relevant to the position.
-This could be the job profile or job description and the employee specification.
+This could be the job profile and the employee specification.

 Requirements for the role

 Each section on the job profile is very important.
 These are: